 3. Switching to renewable energies

-We have, for long, relied on non-renewable sources for our energy, like petroleum.
-The extraction and use of these energies results in more greenhouse gases being pumped into the atmosphere, resulting in global warming and, of course, droughts.
+And while they’ve served as well, the extraction and use of these energies result in more greenhouse gases being pumped into the atmosphere, resulting in global warming and consequently droughts.

 The alternative is to switch to renewable sources like wind and solar, which have little to no effect on the environment and will not result in droughts.